Article What is revival? 1959

 There can be a lot of laughing and lightness, and obvious organization in evangelistic campaigns.
 Not so in a revival, but rather awe, reverence, holy fear, the consciousness of God in His majesty, His glory, His holiness, His utter purity.

-(Extract from lectures on Revival 1959)
+(Extract from Lectures on Revival 1959)

 No comments: